Solicitors specialising in Lease Extension

 However, if your lease was originally granted for less than 21 years, then you simply don’t have the legal right to extend it.
 Unless you’re a weekly or monthly tenant, renting rather than owning a lease, it is very unlikely that your lease was granted for such a short period – but when you are thinking about extending your lease you should double check to make absolutely sure.

-3. You must have owned the lease for at least 2 years.
-In order to extend your lease, you don’t need to have lived in the property for 2 years, but you must have owned the lease.
-This means that if you own a leasehold property and rent it out, you are still eligible to extend the lease even if you have never actually lived in it yourself.
+If you own a leasehold property and rent it out, you are still eligible to extend the lease even if you have never actually lived in it yourself.

 If one or more of the above criteria does not apply, then your property will be automatically barred from leasehold extension.
 Apart from the criteria discussed above, there are some other rare cases when a leasehold extension cannot be granted.
 These are: